Camera-aware Label Refinement for Unsupervised Person Re-identification: Experiments Results

 \subsection{Ablation studies}

 The following subsections systematically investigate the effectiveness of our proposed camera-aware label refinement framework including label refinement with intra-camera clustering and camera domain alignment module.
 We first compared the quality of clusters to validate the effectiveness of our label refinement, and the result is reported in Fig.~\ref{img4}.
 Then, we conducted a thorough ablation analysis for each proposed component.
-We used the more advanced IBN-ResNet-50 together with GeMPooling as our backbone.
 We show mAP and rank-k scores to estimate the performance of baseline and our model with different components in Table~\ref{table3}, where $CA$ is the camera domain alignment module. $LR$ is the label refinement module.
 Moreover, we investigated the validation of the probability decaying strategy in the inter-camera training step.

 {\bf{Evaluation of clustering quality. }}To prove the necessity of the label refinement, we first evaluated the clustering quality of global, local, and refined clusters on Market1501 in Fig.~\ref{img4}.
 We adopt several common clustering evaluation metrics including precision, recall, f-score, and expansion to analyze the clustering quality.
 Expansion denotes the total number of clusters to which images of an ID are classified.
 Fig.~\ref{img4} shows that the quality of local clusters is far better than global clusters.
 After the label refinement, the expansion has been reduced to half its initial number and other metrics are significantly superior to the global clusters, which suggests label refinement discards some hard negative samples that are misclassified into other clusters.
 Our label refinement enhance the accuracy and reliability of the global clusters, validating the excellence of the label refinement framework in handling label noise.